Five Bridgerton-inspired mocktails for your tea party with elderflower, lavender, rose, and hibiscus. Perfect for bridal showers and Easter brunch.

 The Story Behind It

 Regency England (1811-1820) saw the rise of the formal tea party as a social institution.
-Wealthy households served tea blended with bergamot (Earl Grey arrived around 1830), chamomile from kitchen gardens, and occasionally elderflower cordial made each June when the blooms appeared.
-Rose water came from apothecaries who distilled it for both medicinal and culinary use.
+Wealthy households served tea blended with bergamot (Earl Grey arrived around 1830), chamomile (Matricaria chamomilla) from kitchen gardens, and occasionally elderflower (Sambucus nigra) cordial made each June when the blooms appeared.
+Rose water came from apothecaries who distilled Rosa damascena for both medicinal and culinary use.
+The Bridgerton series on Netflix captures this era’s obsession with beauty, society, and ritual, and the tea table was the center of it all.

 These five mocktails take that historical palette and add modern technique: proper dilution ratios, chilled tea instead of hot, sparkling water for texture.
 The violet syrup in Penelope’s Garden Cup references the Victorian language of flowers (violets meant faithfulness), though that trend peaked slightly after the Regency period.